MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 > [!TIP]
 > - Quick segments are only supported in environments for **individual customers**.
 > - Segments based on **individual customers** automatically include available contact information for segment members.
 In environments for **business accounts**, segments are based on accounts (companies or subsidiaries).
 To include contact information in a segment, use the **Project attributes** functionality in the segment builder.
-> -- Pre-requisite - Ensure that the contact data source(s) is semantically mapped to the 'ContactProfile' entity.
+> - Ensure that the contact data sources are [semantically mapped to the ContactProfile](semantic-mappings.md#define-a-contactprofile-semantic-entity-mapping) entity.

 ## Segment builder